-Web Image Monitor V2 supports the access restriction functions described in section 1.2 of this document.
-These functions provide greater security by prohibiting Guest users from changing any settings as well as limiting the number of items that can be viewed.
-In addition, the communication path is encrypted when using SSL, providing an even higher level of security.
+• Web Image Monitor V2 supports the access restriction functions described in section 1.5 of this document.
+These functions provide greater security by prohibiting unauthenticated users from changing any settings as well as limiting the number of items that can be viewed.